ethyca/fides/docs/fides/docs/deployment.md

 The web server requires these connection credentials to be provided in the `database_url` configuration variable, so make sure you have that ready to go for the next step!

-## Step 2: Setting up the fidesctl Web Server
+## Step 2: Setup the fidesctl Web Server

 The `fidesctl` tool can be used for both CLI commands *and* to run the web server.
 Internally, the web server is a [FastAPI](https://fastapi.tiangolo.com/) application with a [Uvicorn](https://www.uvicorn.org/) server to handle requests.
 To start a server instance, run `fidesctl webserver` and it will start serving up on port 8080.

+The webhost requirements for the `fidesctl` web server are pretty minimal:

+* A general purpose web server (e.g. for AWS EC2, a `t2.small` should be plenty)
+* No persistent storage requirements (this is handled by the hosted database)
+* Docker version 20.10.8 or newer (if installing via Docker)
+* OR Python 3.8 or newer (if installing via Python)

 Depending on your preferences, you can install `fidesctl` in one of two ways: *Docker* or *Python*.

-### Option 1: Installing fidesctl via Docker
+### Option 1: Install fidesctl via Docker

 If you typically run your applications via Docker, you'll probably be familiar with pulling images and configuring them with environment variables.
 Setting up a `fidesctl webserver` should contain no surprises.